danilkiff/pq3.ru/content/posts/capability-driven-leadership/Designing for capability growth.md

 ---
 date: 2025-06-05
 title: Designing for capability growth
-summary: How to embed growth loops, feedback, and leverage points into system architecture
+description: How to embed growth loops, feedback, and leverage points into system architecture
 ---

 **Capability growth** doesn’t happen by chance.
 It’s not the result of hiring smarter people or buying better tools.